Magento, Shopify, Amazon with best

 With the upgrades in technology, let us now see how the Purchase orders were managed when there was no system to work with.
 How this process was manually taken care of.

-Comparison of Purchase Order generation, manual v/s automated:
+Comparison of Purchase Order Management, manual v/s automated:

 All the profitability calculators that currently exist in the market, are really not doing their job!
 They don’t even provide us with complete information.
 To be precise, they never advise you with the ways to increase your profit margins.